Arjun Burlakoti

 College of Health

-Dr. Arjun Burlakoti is a senior lecturer in human anatomy (neuroanatomy) at the University of South Australia (UniSA).
-He started teaching at UniSA in July 2010.
+He started teaching at the University of South Australia in July 2010.
 He is a Medical Graduate from the Division of Medicine, at Kathmandu University.
-Dr. Burlakoti has worked as a surgical medical officer in a tertiary hospital (Kathmandu Model Hospital) in Kathmandu.
-He is a permanent member of the Nepal Medical Council.
+Dr. Burlakoti has worked as a surgical medical officer in a tertiary hospital (Kathmandu Model Hospital) in Kathmandu and is a permanent member of the Nepal Medical Council.

-Dr. Burlakoti completed his "Ph.
-D. in Medicine (Anatomy and Pathology)" and graduated from Adelaide Medical School, The University of Adelaide, South Australia, with a thesis titled "Anatomical variations of the cerebral basal arterial network with special emphasis on morphometrics and their relation to cerebral aneurysms".
-He explored cerebral basal arterial network (CBAN) morphology, variations, asymmetries, and aneurysms in cadaveric brains (by performing dissections at Adelaide Ray Last Anatomy Laboratory, UniSA Anatomy laboratory, Flinders Medical Centre), and Radiographic Images (cerebral magnetic resonance angiography; MRA and computed tomography angiography; CTA) from South Australia Imaging Centre, Royal Adelaide Hospital.
+Dr. Burlakoti completed his "PhD - Med (Neurovascular Anatomy and Pathology)" and graduated from Adelaide Medical School, The University of Adelaide, South Australia.
+He explored the 'cerebral basal arterial network' morphology, variations, asymmetries, and cerebrovascular pathology in cadaveric brains (by performing dissections at Adelaide Ray Last Anatomy Laboratory, UniSA Anatomy laboratory, Flinders Medical Centre), and Radiographic Images (Cerebral Magnetic Resonance Angiography: MRA and Computed Tomography Angiography: CTA) from South Australia Imaging Centre, Royal Adelaide Hospital.

-Dr Burlakoti has been involved in teaching Human Anatomy and performing cadaver dissection for the past 18 years in different parts of the world including Kathmandu (Kathmandu Model Hospital School of Basic Sciences), Shandong North East China (Weifang Medical University), South Australian Institute of Business and Technology (SAIBT), Adelaide Medical School (University of Adelaide) and the University of South Australia (July 2010 to continuing).
+Dr. Burlakoti has been involved in teaching Human Anatomy, neuroanatomy, and performing whole-body cadaver dissection for the past 19 years in different parts of the world including Kathmandu (Kathmandu Model Hospital School of Basic Sciences), Shandong North East China (Weifang Medical University), South Australian Institute of Business and Technology (SAIBT), Adelaide Medical School (University of Adelaide) and the University of South Australia (July 2010 to continuing).

-He has worked as a neuroanatomy, systemic and functional anatomy dissection instructor at Weifang Medical University, Sangdong China, and the University of Adelaide, South Australia.
+He has worked as a gross sectional anatomy, neuroanatomy, systemic, and functional anatomy dissection instructor at Weifang Medical University, Sangdong China, and the University of Adelaide, South Australia.

-Please find below the media highlights (2021 national and International coverage, been mentioned by more than 16 news outlets worldwide) on Dr. Burlakoti's recent research publications and findings.
+Find below the media highlights (2021 - 2024) national and International coverage (2023-Channel 7 Adelaide news, ABC-2023 TV NEWS, 2021 channel 7 TV News, 2024 channel 7 TV News-link etc), which have been mentioned by more than 16 news outlets worldwide) on Dr. Burlakoti's recent articles, research publications, and findings.

 -https://www.facebook.com/7NEWSAdelaide/videos/4887693074574715- 7TV-NEWSAdelaide